devesh-98/solutionshub-social-media-background-check/README.md

 In today's digital age, the presence of social media has become an integral part of the individual's identity.
 As a result, employers are increasingly incorporating social media background checks into their fitment processes.
 The purpose of a social media background check is to gain a deeper understanding of an individual beyond their resume and interview performance.
 By reviewing their social media profiles, employers can assess factors such as professionalism, communication skills, cultural fit, and potential concerns that may impact their suitability for the position.

 This demo guides you through the process of incorporating social media background check for instagram users in real-time.
+You can just as easily use similar concepts for pulling data from Facebook, linkedin or other social platforms.

 ## Architecture Diagram

 This demo makes use of a Python script to scrape the individuals information from instagram and produce the same to Confluent Cloud.
-The events are then processed using AWS Comprehend, AWS Rekognition, and AWS Lambdas where the user data is checked using AWS provided Machine Learning tools and finally aggregated using KSQLDB to provide the information related to individuals background.
-We are sinking the data into S3 for the consumer to consume and use the data as per his need.
+The events are then processed using AWS Comprehend, AWS Rekognition, and AWS Lambdas where the user data is checked using AWS provided Machine Learning tools and stream processing using ksqlDB to provide the information related to individuals background.
+We are sinking the data into S3 where this data can in turn be pulled by other downstream systems.

+This demo is a AWS native solution to perform social media background check on individuals similarly you can just as easily use services on GCP or Azure.

+We are using terraform to setup the complete infrastructure including aws lambdas, iam role , confluent cloud cluster, ksqldb cluster, service accounts, etc.
+For the machine learning and AI part we are leveraging the following AWS Services:
+- AWS Rekognition :- To detect whether the users post images content is inappropriate, unwanted, or offensive.
+- AWS Comprehend  :- To extract key phrases, important topics for the user posts captions

 <div align="center">
   <img src="images/Architecture.png" width =100% heigth=100%>